synthiam/E-21_Neopixel_Blaster/README.md

 The EZ-Builder behavior control for this design is here: https://synthiam.com/Software/Manual/Neopixel-Blaster-16172

 The Neopixel blaster connects WS2812 Addressable RGB LEDs to EZ-Builder.
 EZ-builder can create animations and display all kinds of colors with the WS2812B LEDs thanks to the Neopixel Blaster!
 Connect 8 Blaster bits or entire WS2812 strips to the Neopixel Blaster for a colorful light show.
+A unique feature of this board is that it allows any EZ-Builder compatible board to use Neopixel LEDs, no libraries or precision timing required, the Neopixel Blaster takes care of it.

 ## Contents